Irish government to stand by calls for public inquiry in Sean Brown case

 The Labour MP believes that a reformed legacy investigative commission is a more appropriate way to examine the Brown case.

-At an event to unveil the new legacy framework in Hillsborough later, Mr Harris is expected to reiterate his call for a public inquiry, making the point that the timeframe for reforming the new-look Legacy Commission is “not immediate”.
+At an event to unveil the new legacy framework in Hillsborough, Mr Harris reiterated his call for a public inquiry, making the point that the time frame for reforming the new-look Legacy Commission was not “immediate”.

-“Legislation will need to be laid in Westminster and go through normal parliamentary processes before it is enacted,” he is expected to say.
+“Legislation will need to be laid in Westminster, will need to go through normal parliamentary processes, governance will need to change,” he said.

-“The governance changes needed to establish the Legacy Commission will need to be implemented.

-“And for that reason, I want to make clear that the Irish Government continues to support the Brown family in their call for a public inquiry into the murder of Sean Brown.
+“And, for that reason, I do make clear today the Irish government continues to support the Brown family in their call for a public inquiry into the murder of Sean Brown.

-“The Lady Chief Justice in the Appeal Court made clear the need for a remedy for Bridie Brown ‘within a timescale that is relevant to her’.
-I will continue to make that case to the Secretary of State.”